 In this post, I would like to show why these objections do not apply to Smithereens in the context of Mass Vortex Theory.
 The rationale involves two key aspects of the Killer Crash.

-1. Smithereens (the planet closer to Mars) was just beginning to form; it was not a fully formed planet.
+1. Smithereens (the planet closer to Mars) had just formed; it was still very hot.

-2. Conservation of momentum means that the shattered pieces of Smithereens would have velocity away from the Crash site moving back towards the Parent Vortex; i.e., moving in the opposite direction of the velocity prior to impact.
+2. Conservation of momentum with an elastic collision means that the shattered pieces of Smithereens would have velocity away from the Crash site moving back towards the Parent Vortex; i.e., moving in the opposite direction of the velocity prior to impact.

 (1) and (2) negate objection (c), explained as follows.

-There is reason to believe that Mars has a lot of carbon in its mantle [justification is beyond the scope of this post], so the heterogeneity of the Parent Vortex could easily have a concentration of carbon in the atom-mist of Smithereens, a near neighbor of Mars.
-Carbon is the 4th most abundant element in the universe which also supports the odds that generous carbon would be present in the atom-mist of Smithereens.
+There is reason to believe that Mars has a lot of carbon in its mantle [justification is beyond the scope of this post], so with the clumpy composition of the Parent Vortex, Smithereens – a neighbor of Mars – could easily have had a concentration of carbon.
+Carbon is the 4th most abundant element in the universe which also supports the odds that generous carbon would be present in the mantle of Smithereens.
 75% of the asteroids in The Asteroid Belt are carbonaceous asteroids, C-Type (according to Wikipedia).
 Thus, C-Type asteroids match up with H-type material in the formation of Smithereens.
-Metal-rich M-Type asteroids match up with the IH-type material at the center of Smithereens.
+Metal-rich M-Type asteroids match up with the C-type material at the center of Smithereens.
 Silicon-related molecules make up a portion of the H-type material; silica-rich S-Type asteroids are about 17% of the asteroids in the Asteroid Belt.
 H-type basalt molecules are in the V-Type asteroids and these form about 6% of the asteroids present in the Belt.

-Shattered pieces of Smithereens with the most compact and heaviest molecules — H-type and IH-type — are the ones which bounced away from the Crash Site with enough momentum for substantial travel.
-Some of the light atoms and molecules kept right on going beyond the Crash site, sheared off from the protoplanet, to form the moon Hyperion.
+Shattered pieces of Smithereens with the most compact and heaviest molecules — H-type and C-type — are the ones which bounced away from the Crash Site with enough momentum for substantial travel.
+Some of the light atoms and molecules kept right on going beyond the Crash site to form the moon Hyperion and the Pheobe ring around Saturn.
 Hyperion shows its formation from light rocky molecules compacting around gases.
-The Phoebe ring of Saturn is most likely composed of light material from Smithereens also.
+The Phoebe ring of Saturn in retrograde motion is most likely composed of light material from Smithereens.
 The Wikipedia article on “Asteroid_belt” says “it is thought that many of the outer asteroids may be icy;” to the extent that this is true, it puts the L+S material in the outer ring of the Asteroid Belt (furthermost from the Sun).
-The carbon-rich material is revealed as that which transferred momentum to Illo and then remained close to the Crash site.

 Given that Smithereens had not fully solidified, the differently-composed parts of the just-forming planet shattered in a characteristic manner.
 This is reasonable and expected.
 These pieces from the collision exhibited conserved momentum in a variety of ways in keeping with the material of the shattered piece.
 Therefore, the different chemical composition of asteroids with their distribution actually confirm the MVT planet formation process.